BhargavasRamus/IDP_FPGA_Spring19/README.md

   code compiling and executing:

-  after installing the required setup, compile Makefile in the terminal as follows: make v_fname = <file_name>
+  -after installing the required setup, compile Makefile in the terminal as follows:
+  -make v_fname = <file_name>

-  the verilog file will be flashed in the icoboard (using icestorm).
+  -the verilog file will be flashed in the icoboard (using icestorm).

-  dump the arduino codes in different ports of the RaspberryPi.
+  -dump the arduino codes in different ports of the RaspberryPi.

-  provide input from Arduino serial monitor and then change the arduino port (tools->ports-><change_port_to_output>). open the  serial monitor to read output of the matrix multiplication.
+  -provide input from Arduino serial monitor and then change the arduino port (tools->ports-><change_port_to_output>). open the  serial monitor to read output of the matrix multiplication.